 The Wanamaker Organ – What to Listen For

-An instrument of moods, magic and mystique
+An instrument of myriad moods, magic and mystique

 In spite of this organ’s unprecedented size–as the world’s largest playing pipe organ–it may be surprising to learn that subtlety was the aim.
 Most sets of pipes were adjusted to produce from a half to a third of the volume of which they might be capable.
 For the stops used to accompany the melody, refinement and blend were sought at the expense of individuality.
 Power was achieved by adding sets of pipes to make the sound fuller.
 This required enormous expense for organ-chamber space and pipe and construction costs.
-The sacrifice produced an exceptionally rich selection of harmonious textures of sound, all adjustable by the organist and used for accompaniment.
+That sacrifice produced an exceptionally rich selection of harmonious textures of sound, all adjustable by the organist and used for accompaniment.
 The blend is carefully contrived by the artist much the same as the way a composer chooses which instruments will be heard in the supporting sections of a concerto.
-Since the pipes are soft, the accompaniment can be built up, reduced or modified without listeners being able to detect that that sets of pipes have been added or removed.
+Since the pipes are soft, the accompaniment can be built up, reduced or modified smoothly without listeners being able to detect that that sets of pipes have been added or removed.
 Many smaller organs do not have this luxury.

 Particularly loud and distinctive pipes are used for solo melodies from horns, flutes, tubas, etc. They can be clearly heard above the accompaniment.
-Musicians like to refer to the assortment of pipes used for melodies and the rich carpet of sound employed for accompaniment as tone colors because so many different bright patterns and pastels are possible and can compliment and contrast each other.
+Musicians like to refer to the assortment of pipes used for melodies and the rich carpet of sound employed for accompaniment as tone colors because so many different bright tone patterns and pastels are possible and can compliment and contrast each other.

-The six keyboards allow the organist to jump between different setups of sound by moving hands or fingers to different keyboards.
+The six keyboards allow the organist to jump between different sound setups by moving hands or fingers to different keyboards.
 Buttons under the keyboards change the stop selections instantly, also freeing the organist’s hands to produce music.
 People familiar with this organ know that the richness of sound heard here, particularly under quiet conditions when the organ can be used to its fullest, are not equaled anywhere else on earth.
 Many of the most beautiful effects are quiet ones, although the Wanamaker Organ can thunder when music—and business conditions—allow for it.

 Played by the feet, the unusually complete pedal department, provides a magnificent bass.
 It gives the Wanamaker Organ a “weight” that the bass cellos and drums of the orchestra simply can’t imitate or sustain, because the pipes required to create the deep notes are as long as 32 feet!
 Rodman Wanamaker declared that his instrument would be a perfect organ and orchestra combined, and there are many organ sounds such as diapasons and mixtures that are not replicated by the orchestra.
-However these features are carefully adjusted with the rest of the organ so that the Wanamaker Organ does not have the clash of two musical personalities warring with each other for attention.
+However these features are carefully adjusted with the rest of the organ so that the Wanamaker Organ does not have the clash of two musical personalities clashing with each other for attention.
 Orchestral percussion devices such as chimes, gongs, celestas and metalophones allow for further variety and accent.

 We invite you to enjoy the richness, delicacy, lushness, and effervescence—in infinite variety–flowing from the throats of 28,482 pipes.
 Come back often because the possibilities are limitless!